Patriots Are Doomed in AFC Race Without a Dominant Josh Gordon

 Once Gordon enters the lineup, defenses will have multiple decisions to make on a down-by-down basis.

 A safety will likely be pulled out of the box to account for Gordon's deep speed.
 The running game should become more efficient as a result.
-The Patriots may be a pass-first team, but Brady can count the numbers in the box and take advantage if/when opponents become frightened of a legitimate vertical option.
+The Patriots may be a pass-first team, but Brady can count the numbers in the box and take advantage if and when opponents are cheating toward a legitimate vertical option.

 The decision to play a safety over the top becomes a choice unto itself.
 Defenses won't be able to automatically roll coverage toward Gronkowski's side with Gordon also on the field.